Kirill777-web/rock-paper-scissors/README.md

 ## Usage

 To play the Rock Paper Scissors game, follow these simple steps:

-Open the index.html file in your preferred web browser.
+- Open the index.html file in your preferred web browser.

-A prompt box will appear, asking you to choose between "rock," "paper," or "scissors."
+-A prompt box will appear, asking you to choose between "rock," "paper," or "scissors."
 Enter your choice and click "OK."

-The computer will randomly select its choice.
+-The computer will randomly select its choice.

-An alert box will appear, displaying the result of the game (win, lose, or tie) and the choices made by you and the computer.
+-An alert box will appear, displaying the result of the game (win, lose, or tie) and the choices made by you and the computer.

-Enjoy playing and challenge yourself to make the best decisions to win the game!
+-Enjoy playing and challenge yourself to make the best decisions to win the game!

-This is the link of my [GitHub app](https://kirill777-web.github.io/rock-paper-scissors/) This is the link of my [GitHub repository](https://github.com/Kirill777-web/rock-paper-scissors)
+-This is the link of my [GitHub app](https://kirill777-web.github.io/rock-paper-scissors/) -This is the link of my [GitHub repository](https://github.com/Kirill777-web/rock-paper-scissors)

 ## Credits

-This is link of UNB course section JavaScript [UNB](https://courses.bootcampspot.com/courses/3974) This is link of MDN documentation [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions)
+-This is link of UNB course section JavaScript [UNB](https://courses.bootcampspot.com/courses/3974) -This is link of MDN documentation [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions)

 ## Mock-Up